seantywork/seantywork/docs/me-practicing-robotics-q/index.md

 But, despite its God-like utility, there was a bit of hassle over it when used in conjunction with ROS system.

 1. First of all, a toolset has to be compiled before anything is ready to run
-2. Then local unix socket first has to be created manually upon which CANopenLinux command line tool is listening
+2. Then local unix socket has to be created manually upon which CANopenLinux command line tool is listening
-3. Then, for the sake of expediency, the above canopen_comm_ object was using another cli tool included in the packe to send command under the hood.
+3. Then, for the sake of expediency, the above canopen_comm_ object was using another cli tool included in the package to send command under the hood.

-In my opinion, all three can be (and frankly should be) avoided in efficient and graceful way, so I put myself up for the job as no one else was \
+In my opinion, all three can be (and frankly should be) abstracted away in efficient and graceful way, so I put myself up for the job as no one else was \
 used to program in C, which makes up the entire CANopenLinux package.

 But all of a sudden, [this job](https://seantywork.github.io/seantywork/converting-cpp-js/) kicked in.
 So I had to digress.